Aggression, Violence and Omega-3: From Evidence to Practice

 • Practical information on dietary strategies and tactics to complement other approaches for managing anger and aggression.

-Feedback from past FAB Webinar attendees
+Feedback from attendees of this event:

 Watch this short clip from Dr Hibbeln